Rosalyn W. Berne

 About

 Rosalyn W. Berne, PhD is the Anne Shirley Carter Olsson Professor of Applied Ethics and Chair of the Department of Engineering and Society, School of Engineering and Applied Sciences, where she has been a faculty member since 1999 and co-directs the Online Ethics Center for Engineering and Science (OEC).
 She earned B.A. and M.A. degrees in Communication Studies and a PhD in Religious Studies-Bioethics, all from the University of Virginia.
 As a scholar, Berne explores the intersecting realms of emerging technologies, science, fiction and myth, and the links between the human and non-human worlds.
 Her research and writing span considerations of ethics in engineering practice, biotechnology and nanotechnology, and ethics in engineering education.
+Among her publications are 5 books:

 - Creating Life from Life: Biotechnology and Science Fiction (2014)

-Currently Dr. Berne serves on the Ethics Committee of the American Society for Engineering Education (ASEE); on the Editorial Board of Virtues and Vocations Magazine; and on the outreach committee of the Engineering Change Lab (ECL USA).
+Dr. Berne serves on the Ethics Committee of the American Society for Engineering Education (ASEE); on the Editorial Board of Virtues and Vocations Magazine; and on the outreach committee of the Engineering Change Lab (ECL USA).
 As a recipient of an Educating Character Initiative Capacity Builiding Grant (Wake Forest / Lilly Foundation), she directs the UVA Engineering Character Strength Initiative (ECSI).

 Education